Contents

 Synopsis

-Physical abuse is the most frequently reported form of child abuse, with skin being the most commonly injured organ system.
+After neglect, physical abuse is the most frequently reported form of child abuse, with skin being a commonly injured organ system.
 Abrasions and bruises are the most common signs of child abuse on the skin.
-Scratches and bites are less common.
-Burns, hematomas, edema, and marks from physical implements are also less common but should not be missed.
-Physical abuse can occur in children of any age and has a mean age of 6.
-Mechanisms of bruising include hitting, whipping, biting, and kicking.
+Mechanisms of bruising include hitting with a hand or implement, biting, and kicking.

 It is important to note that cultural practices such as cupping and coining lead to ecchymosis formation in distinctive patterns.
 Proper evaluation is necessary because the use of cultural practices does not exclude the potential for child abuse.
 In these cases, significant attention should also be focused on educating the parents to explain the adverse outcomes, discourage future harmful behavior, and suggest alternative forms of treatment.